pingcap/blog/cluster-diagnostics-troubleshoot-cluster-issues-using-only-sql-queries.md

 Similarly, splitting and merging the basic unit of TiKV storage (the [Region](https://pingcap.com/docs/stable/glossary/#regionpeerraft-group)) and the Region [leader](https://pingcap.com/docs/dev/glossary/#leaderfollowerlearner) switch usually involve multiple TiKV nodes.
 You can quickly view all activities in a life cycle of a Region through the log table.

-When you query logs, the SQL statement’s predicates are pushed down to each log node for filtering, and no program collects all the logs.
+When you query logs, the SQL statement's predicates are pushed down to each log node for filtering, and no program collects all the logs.
 So the overhead is controllable and is lower than using the grep command.
 You can do what a distributed grep command can do but with less overhead.

 ## Cluster diagnostic reports